unstko/unstko-cli/README.md

 # unstko-cli
-The command line interface (CLI) with Applications from @unstko
+Python command line interface (CLI) with applications from @unstko